lysmarine/lysmarine_doc/doc/userdoc/vnc.md

-Lysmarine use provide the x11vnc server to allow desktop sharing of the pi user.
+Lysmarine provide the x11vnc server to allow desktop sharing of the pi user.

 The service is disabled by default for security reason.
 Prior to enable it you should :

  - set a VNC password with the command `vncpasswd`.

- To start for the service only for the current runtime:
+ To start the service only for the current runtime:
  ```
  sudo systemctl start x11vnc.service
  ```